-- 1. The form should be abbreviated.
+- 1. The form should be abbreviated (and where more than one form exists in a name e.g. Coal tar solution 12% / salicylic acid 3% in clobetasone 0.05% ointment, all forms should be abbreviated).
 (Note: EDQM form terms consist of both form and route information but this rule refers to the 'true' form exclusive of any route information). - 2.
-Form modifications to be abbreviated (This includes release characteristics and site of usage information). - 3.
-Unit dose forms to be abbreviated except vials. - 4.
+Form modifications to be abbreviated (This includes release characteristics and site of usage information). - Unit dose forms to be abbreviated except vials. - 4.
 Freeness types to be abbreviated.
 (Note: Chlorofluorocarbon free is always expressed as CFC free even in the full term. - 5.
 Microgram(s) to be abbreviated to microg. - 6.
 For combination products where the strength unit of measure is expressed as mg/ml or micrograms/actuation the unit of measure for the first component will be omitted, e.g.: